prjseal/Package-Script-Writer/COMMUNITY_TEMPLATES_DESIGN.md

 │ 1.
 Create script from scratch                  │
 │ 2.
 Create script from defaults                 │
 │ 3.
 Create script from template                 │
 │ 4.
-Create script from community template  ⭐NEW │
+Create script from community template │
 │ 5.
 Create script from history                  │
 │ 6.
 See Umbraco versions table                  │
 │ 7.
 See templates                                │